Severe Thunderstorm Warning issued for Billings, Dunn by NWS - News Break

 Severe Thunderstorm Warning issued for Billings, Dunn by NWS

-Effective: 2021-07-08 19:39:00 CDT Expires: 2021-07-08 20:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Billings; Dunn A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM MDT FOR SOUTHWESTERN DUNN AND NORTHEASTERN BILLINGS COUNTIES At 639 PM MDT, a severe thunderstorm was located 9 miles southeast of South Fairfield, or 16 miles northwest of Dickinson, moving east at 25 mph.
+Effective: 2021-07-08 19:08:00 CDT Expires: 2021-07-08 20:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Billings; Dunn A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM MDT FOR SOUTHWESTERN DUNN AND NORTHEASTERN BILLINGS COUNTIES At 607 PM MDT, a severe thunderstorm was located 9 miles southeast of Grassy Butte, or 17 miles west of Killdeer, moving east at 20 mph.
 HAZARD...Ping pong ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
 Expect wind damage to roofs, siding, and trees.
 Locations impacted include South Fairfield and Fairfield.
 HAIL...1.50IN WIND...60MPHalerts.weather.gov

 Comments / 0